dmelichar/dmelichar/README.md

 # hello, human. :wave:

 My name is Daniel.
-I work as a freelance **Software Engineer** :technologist:.
+I am a **Software Engineer** :technologist:.

 * :hammer: I focus on building web applications and system tools.

-* :toolbox: I worked on topics like Machine Learning and DevOps.
+* :toolbox: I work on topics like Machine Learning and DevOps.

 * :books: I am doing a masters in computer science.